nickydraz/Mobile_App_Project_4/README.md

 - Stage 1: Spawns at a fixed location, fires towards the location the player taps
 - Stage 2: Spawns at a fixed location.
 Fires in a straight line
 - - Multiple types of enemies
-  - Stage 1: Enemies spawn in random locations and remain stationary
+  - Stage 1: Enemies spawn in random locations at random intervals and remain stationary
   - Stage 2: Enemies spawn as in Stage 1.
 - Count how many times the player shoots
 - Count how many enemies the player hits